dasher-project/dasher-web/Keyboard/readme.md

     documentation archive here:
     [https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/CustomKeyboard.html#//apple_ref/doc/uid/TP40014214-CH16-SW1](https://developer.apple.com/library/archive/documentation/General/Conceptual/ExtensibilityPG/CustomKeyboard.html#//apple_ref/doc/uid/TP40014214-CH16-SW1)

--   Jim found that the Xcode debugger always crashes a second or two after the custom keyboard opens.
+-   It seems like the Xcode debugger always crashes a second or two after the custom keyboard opens.
 If the keyboard is re-opened then it runs OK but you can't, for example, get any logging output in the Xcode console.